Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Introduction

+We define a set of syntactic transformations (Section~\ref{sec:transformation_1}) that generate syntactically different but semantically equivalent variations of mathematical formulas to assess the syntactic robustness of LLM-based code generators.
+We present attack strategies (Section~\ref{sec:attack}) to exploit the syntactic robustness failures of the existing LLMs while minimizing the modifications to the formulas in the prompts.
+Furthermore, we present a pre-processing step (Section~\ref{sec:prepocessing}) to mitigate syntactic robustness failures and defend against such attacks, and demonstrate its effectiveness.
+Our assessment reveals that state-of-the-art LLMs lack syntactic robustness and that prompts requiring mathematical reasoning exhibit lower robustness compared to those involving direct translation of mathematical formulas into code.
+Our experimental evaluation also shows that our attacks can effectively exploit the syntactic robustness failures of the LLMs.
+Finally, our experiments demonstrate that our pre-processing effectively mitigates syntactic robustness failures, significantly improving syntactic robustness of LLMs.

-Our contributions in this paper can be summarized as follows: \begin{enumerate} \item A formal definition of syntactic robustness. \item A prompt pre-processing technique that significantly improves the syntactic robustness of LLMs. \item A set of code generation prompts based on linear, quadratic, trigonometric, and logarithmic equations, and a set of formula mutation rules that together can be used for syntactic robustness testing. \item A workflow for testing and analysis of syntactic robustness of LLM-based code generators. \item Empirical evaluation and analysis of syntactic robustness of GPT-3.5 and GPT-4. \end{enumerate}
+\textit{Contributions.} Our contributions in this paper are as follows: \begin{enumerate} \item A formal definition of syntactic robustness (Section~\ref{sec:robustness}). \item A set of prompts with mathematical formulas, designed to benchmark the robustness of LLM-based code generators (provided as artifact~\cite{ourAnonRepo}). \item A set of rules to mutate the mathematical formulas, that along with the original prompts, can be used for syntactic robustness evaluation (Section~\ref{sec:transformation_1}). \item A set of black-box attacks for exploiting syntactic robustness failures of LLMs (Section~\ref{sec:attack}). \item A prompt pre-processing technique that helps in mitigating syntactic robustness failures of LLMs (Section~\ref{sec:prepocessing}). \item Empirical assessment of syntactic robustness, along with novel attack and mitigation techniques, on state-of-the-art LLM foundational models and frameworks (Section~\ref{sec:experiments}). \end{enumerate}